torbjvi/sosi.js/README.md

 sosi.js
 =======

 Library to read SOSI files in Javascript.
-This is a fork of [this project](http://github.com/atlefren/sosi.js) made to be compatible with web workers and some added functionality.
+This is a fork of [this project](http://github.com/atlefren/sosi.js) made to be compatible with web workers and some added functionality like only exporting lines, polygons or points.

 Status
 ------